Rick Edwards: Early life

-He went to Portsmouth Grammar School and later attended Pembroke College, Cambridge, studying mathematics originally before changing to natural sciences after his first year.
+Born in 1979, he went to Churcher's College and then Portsmouth Grammar School and later attended Pembroke College, Cambridge, where he dated Elizabeth Day and he studied mathematics originally before changing to natural sciences after his first year.
 He performed stand-up and sketch shows during his time at university.

 Career

 Edwards hosted a Saturday evening radio show on XFM entitled The Weekender for several years, hosting his last show on 10 January 2009.
 He also formed part of the BBC presenting team for their coverage of the Reading and Leeds Festival.
 In 2011, Edwards began hosting E4's Tool Academy, a reality TV show about fed-up girlfriends who have enrolled their underperforming other halves in a school in which "tools become men".
 During the 2012 Paralympics, Edwards formed part of the Channel 4 commentary team as well as co-presenting That Paralympic Show with Ade Adepitan.

 In 2013, Edwards began co-presenting political discussion show Free Speech for BBC Three alongside Tina Daheley.
 During the 2015 general election, they presented a series of Free Speech specials.

-As a writer, his original film, Burger Van Champion, was commissioned as part of C4’s Coming Up strand in 2013 and was described by the Observer as ‘a remarkable debut’ and by Time Out as ‘funny, touching [and] superbly written’.
+As a writer, his original film Burger Van Champion was commissioned as part of C4's Coming Up strand in 2013 and was described by the Observer as "a remarkable debut" and by Time Out as "funny, touching [and] superbly written".

-In July 2015, Edwards began presenting ITV2 panel show, Safeword which returned for a second series in 2016.
+In July 2015, Edwards began presenting ITV2 panel show Safeword which returned for a second series in 2016.

 Edwards currently hosts the podcast Science(ish) alongside Dr Michael Brooks, which delves into the science behind popular films.
 The series proved such a hit that the duo were commissioned by Atlantic to write a book of the same name, Science(ish): The Peculiar Science Behind The Movies, which was published in October 2017 and ranked number 1 in the Physics, Cosmology, and Humorous Essays Amazon charts for several weeks as well as achieving a position of 21 in the overall book charts.
 The podcast itself has topped the iTunes Science & Medicine chart.

 In March 2016, Edwards landed the anchor role on Sky's DC Fancast alongside Bec Hill.
 He claims this is a true highlight of his career.
-In January 2017, Edwards began presenting !mpossible, a daytime BBC One quiz show.
+In January 2017, Edwards began presenting !mpossible, a daytime BBC One quiz show which ran until April 2021.

 From March 2019, Edwards costarred in History's miniseries River Hunters, alongside YouTuber and river-hunter Beau Ouimette.

 In September 2021 BBC Radio 5 Live announced that it had hired Edwards to host its new breakfast show alongside Rachel Burden.
 The new-look 5 Live Breakfast launch took place on 8 November 2021 following Nicky Campbell’s move to a slot later in the day.